boonchu/CI/README.md

 ##### Testing hello package before tagging new release
 * create new testing job from jenkins
+* assume rpm is part of full software stack
 * if result looks good, tags it
 * pushing artifacts to yum repository on artifactory platform service